mvolkmann/blog/src/bun.md

 ## SQLite

-Bun has builtin support for SQLite databases.
+Bun has built-in support for SQLite databases.
 However, it does not install SQLite.
 For macOS, SQLite can be installed using Homebrew.